-Sleep Apnea Patients: Could Poor CPAP Maintenance Be Making You Sick?
+Sleep Apnea Patients: Can a Dirty CPAP Make You Sick?

 Many of the 18+ million Americans who have been diagnosed with sleep apnea use CPAP (continuous positive airway pressure) therapy to keep their symptoms under control.
 A CPAP machine consists of a mask worn over the nose – and sometimes the mouth – that increases air pressure in the throat to prevent the airway from collapsing.

 CPAP therapy is one of the most common methods of treatment for sleep apnea, and is widely considered the most effective nonsurgical treatment for this disorder.
 While it’s generally safe and painless, there are some side effects associated with CPAP therapy – but the good news is that they’re easy to fix.

 If you begin experiencing any of the following symptoms, a dirty CPAP machine could be the culprit:

 - Skin irritation